 WSCAI-Washington’s Leading Advocate for Responsible Communities

-Community Associations Institute (CAI) is the only national organization dedicated to fostering vibrant, responsive, competent community associations.
+WSCAI is the Washington State chapter of Community Associations Institute (CAI).
+CAI is the only national organization dedicated to fostering vibrant, responsive, competent community associations.
 Our mission is to assist community associations in promoting harmony, community, and responsible leadership.
-We believe that by giving board members, managers, and homeowners the knowledge to better run their associations, they can turn “owners” into “neighbors,” increasing harmony, and leading to more prosperous, safer communities.
+We believe that providing board members, managers, and homeowners the knowledge to better run their associations, they can turn “owners” into “neighbors,” increasing harmony, and leading to more prosperous, safer communities.
 More…